Re-enacted English Language Proficiency ACT (ELPA)

 Administer and provide programs for students whose dominant language is not English

-- Supports the requirement to provide an evidence based English language proficiency program for all English Learners
+- ELPA supports the requirement to provide an evidence based ELD program for all English learners

-- ELPA provides funding based on identified English learners in evidence based English Language Proficiency (ELP) programs for up to a total of five budget years, including prior years of funding
+- ELPA provides funding based on identified English learners in evidence based ELD programs for up to a total of five budget years, including prior years of funding

 The ELPA program is funded annually on a per pupil basis.
 The following programs are eligible for funding under ELPA: